jadecobra/python_tdd_exercises/source/AttributeError.rst

    def Class():
      return None

-  the terminal updates to show an an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ but with a slightly different message
+  the terminal shows an an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ but with a slightly different message

   .. code-block:: python

    E    AttributeError: 'function' object has no attribute 'attribute_0'

 * I wonder if it is possible to define an attribute in a function and access it from outside.
-I update ``module.py``
+I change ``module.py``

   .. code-block:: python